Mohammad Hadi al-Milani: Education

 He was invited to reside in Karbala at the invitation of Hossein Tabatabaei Qomi, and so he moved there in 1936, and remained there for just under two decades.
 After the death of Qomi in 1947, al-Milani, alongside Mirza Mahdi al-Shirazi and Mirza Muhammad-Hadi al-Khurasani, were considered the highest ranking jurists in Karbala.

 He was granted ijaza of ruwaya (narrating) from Sayyid Hasan al-Sadr, Abd al-Husayn Sharaf al-Din, Abbas al-Qomi and Agha Buzurq al-Tehrani.

 Travel to Mashhad

-In 1953, he travelled to Mashhad, to visit the Imam Ridha shrine.
+In 1953, he travelled to Mashhad, to visit the Imam Reza shrine.
 He then decided to remain in Mashhad, at the request of its notable religious figures, who gathered and signed a petition for this.
 After moving to Mashhad, he became the head of the religious seminary and the Imam of the Goharshad mosque inside the shrine.